MyGamesDevelopmentAcc/MyBags/README.md

 * two default categorizers:
   * for Junk
   * for equipment sets (with pretty icons ;) )
+  * for New items.
+Right click on category name to move items to their preassigned categories.
 * All items by default land in Unassigned category.

 ## Move, resize, do not close